 Outpatients come for treatment

-Babies and small children come with their parents for physio-, occupational- and / or speech therapy as ambulant patients.
+Babies and small children come with their parents for physio-, occupational- and / or speech therapy.
 Some of them come daily or several times per week, others irregularly as they come from further away.
 We expect their parents to participate and cooperate to achieve the maximum result.
 This individual care is very time intensive and often several of our therapists are involved in the process.
-Unfortunately, it often happens that parents stop after some time, often when another baby is born and it becomes too hard for them to follow up on the treatment of the older child with special needs.
-Sometimes the expectations of parents are too high – for example they expect their child with a severe brain disorder to be able to walk and talk after a few therapy sessions, while it is necessary to continue with the therapies to reach smaller goals.
-Many of the children, who have stopped coming earlier, come back later – often when their parents realize that their child will not be able to follow mainstream schooling.
+Unfortunately, parents often stop after some time, often when another baby is born and it becomes too hard for them to follow up on the treatment.
+Sometimes the expectations of parents are too high – for example they expect their child with a severe brain disorder to be able to walk and talk after a few therapy sessions, while in reality therapy is focused on reaching smaller goals.
+Many of the children who stopped coming, come back later – often when their parents realize that their child will not be able to follow mainstream schooling.

-was referred to us when she was 2.5 years old.
-Sadhana was delivered by cesarean section as the time was overdue.
-She has a one year older sister who has no problems.
-Unfortunately their father died of a malignant brain-tumor when Sadhana was just two months old.
+Sadhana was born in 2013 and was referred to us in 2015 when she was two and a half years old.
+Sadhana was delivered by caesarean section as she was overdue.
+She has a year older sister.
+Unfortunately, their father died of a malignant brain-tumour when Sadhana was just two months old.
 Her mother is still very depressed having lost her husband and being left with two small girls to raise alone.
-Sadhana is a sweet girl who is very alert even though she is not able to talk or walk due to her incredibly floppy muscles.
-She appears more like a baby than a two year old, having a big, longish head and low-laying ears.
-We have advised her mother to come twice a week for regular physiotherapy.
-At the same time we arranged for a proper medical check-up.
-As Sadhana has less-pigmented skin lesions in her extremities she was diagnosed with Hypomelanosis, a syndrome which can come along with severe mental retardation as well as abnormalities and malfunction of many organs of the body, including the heart and the kidneys.
-Further complications, such as epileptic seizures and brain-tumors, could also occur.
-We did not have the courage to explain all this in detail to Sadhana’s mother.
-She is illiterate, just coming out of her depression and is encouraged by the visible progress of Sadhana who has started moving more on her own and saying her first words.
+Sadhana is a sweet girl who is very alert even though she is not able to talk or walk due to her low muscle tone.
+Her mother brings her for physio- and occupational- therapy twice a week.
+She has started moving on her own more and has started saying her first words.

-is a very speedy and smart girl who was born in 2011.
-There was no birth-cry and her mother had already complications during pregnancy.
-Yoga Lakshmi was referred to us when she was 3 years old.
-We remember her as a wild little girl who did not respond to hardly anything.
+Yoga Lakshmi is a very active and smart girl who was born in 2011.
+She had no birth-cry and her mother had complications during pregnancy.
+Yoga Lakshmi was referred to us when she was three years old.
+We remember her as a wild little girl who hardly responded to anything.
 She was beating and biting, was easily distracted and did not look at us.
-Her hearing was tested and confirmed to be fine, though she still speaks only single words and puts everything into her mouth.
+Her hearing was tested and confirmed to be fine, though she still speaks only single words and puts everything in her mouth.
 It was important to show her parents how to insist on eye-contact and how to encourage Yoga Lakshmi at home rather than beating her.
 Quickly we found out that Yoga Lakshmi likes sounds and vibration.
 With a lot of patience and appropriate stimulation we built up a longer concentration span and Yoga Lakshmi now shows significant improvement and has improved interaction with her surroundings.

-is the second one of twin-brothers born in 2007.
-While his first born brother was fine, Shakti was only 1kg at birth, had no birth-cry and was therefore in the incubator for several days.
-Probably due to birth-asphyxia(lack of oxygen during the delivery) Shakti has severe cerebral palsy which results in spasticity of most of his muscles, combined with ataxia (trembling of muscles).
-Though he is able to move his limbs, it looks kind of bizarre and it is a big effort for him.
+Shakti is the younger of twin-brothers born in 2007.
+His brother was fine however Shakti was only 1kg at birth, had no birth-cry and was therefore in the incubator for several days.
+Shakti has severe athetoid cerebral palsy which results in spasticity and trembling in most of his muscles.
+Although he is able to move his limbs, it is uncontrolled and a big effort for him.
 Even the muscles in the face are affected and he has difficulties eating and speaking, making his articulation unclear.
 Shakti is intelligent – he is attending a special school in town.
-His mother who is incredibly motivated and pleasant insisted on bringing her boy for physiotherapy treatment to Deepam.
+His mother who is incredibly motivated insisted on bringing her boy to Deepam for physiotherapy treatment.
 We just could not say no to them.
-With regular exercise Shakti improved a lot and is now able to walk for some distance with special shoes and the help of calipers and a walker.
-Once a week he also joins the Deepam children for the swimming pool and the exercises in the water help him to relax his muscles.
-Shakti is an extremely motivated boy and has a very sweet nature.
+With regular exercise Shakti improved a lot and is now able to walk small distances with special shoes and the help of callipers and a walker.
+Once a week he also joins the Deepam children for swimming and the exercises in the water help him to relax his muscles.
+Shakti is an extremely motivated boy and has a very sweet nature